gibo-neurips-2021/GIBO/README.md

 Evaluation of the synthetic experiments and reproduction of the paper's figures can be done with the notebook [evaluation synthetic experiment](notebooks/evaluation_synthetic_experiment.ipynb).

 ### Reproduce Paper Results
-To reproduce the results of the paper, use this [config files](/configs/synthetic_experiment/110620/).
+To reproduce the results of the paper use these [config files](/configs/synthetic_experiment/110620/).

 ## Reinforcement Learning
 ### Run